 These findings suggest that comprehensive risk assessments and the aim of reaching a low-risk profile are valid in PAH.

 The study validates the guidelines and supports the need for PAH patients to be evaluated in a PH center at least annually for risk stratification in the low-risk and more frequently in the intermediate- and high-risk patients.

-Clinical Topics: Anticoagulation Management, Arrhythmias and Clinical EP, Congenital Heart Disease and Pediatric Cardiology, Heart Failure and Cardiomyopathies, Pericardial Disease, Prevention, Pulmonary Hypertension and Venous Thromboembolism, Congenital Heart Disease, CHD & Pediatrics and Arrhythmias, CHD & Pediatrics and Prevention, CHD & Pediatrics and Quality Improvement, Heart Failure and Cardiac Biomarkers, Pulmonary Hypertension
+Clinical Topics: Anticoagulation Management, Arrhythmias and Clinical EP, Congenital Heart Disease and Pediatric Cardiology, Heart Failure and Cardiomyopathies, Pericardial Disease, Prevention, Pulmonary Hypertension and Venous Thromboembolism, Congenital Heart Disease, CHD and Pediatrics and Arrhythmias, CHD and Pediatrics and Prevention, CHD and Pediatrics and Quality Improvement, Heart Failure and Cardiac Biomarkers, Pulmonary Hypertension

 Keywords: Atrial Pressure, Cardiac Catheterization, Connective Tissue Diseases, Heart Defects, Congenital, Hypertension, Pulmonary, Natriuretic Peptide, Brain, Peptide Fragments, Pericardial Effusion, Primary Prevention, Prognosis, Risk Assessment